 After the longer base period we move into a shorter build period of more race specific and race intensity workouts.
 These build period workouts will be noticeably stronger for the athlete that developed a solid, high quality base over the winter.
 The infrastructure or highway is built and the oxygen can flow and more workload can be done.
 It’s at this point that we see athletes reporting speeds that are 1-3 mph faster on the bike, 30 seconds per mile faster paces on the run, and getting out of the water fresher and with improved stroke mechanics and better aerobic base.

 In summary, while it might be tempting to take some time off from training after the race season, it can have a significant impact on your fitness levels and goals.
 It’s much better to continue a steady, consistent lifestyle of daily fitness than it is to try and get back into a routine down the road after months of minimal training.
 Success in training, racing and life goes to the smart, steady and consistent.

 1 Wilber RL, Moffatt RJ.
 Physiological and biochemical consequences of detraining in aerobically trained individuals.
 J Strength Cond Res 1994;8(2):110-124.

-Joe LoPresto is the Founder, Head Coach and Race Director at Experience Triathlon LLC.
+Joe LoPresto is the CEO, Head Coach and Race Director at Experience Triathlon LLC.
 As leaders in the endurance services industry, Coach Joe and the Experience Triathlon staff help athletes of all ages and abilities achieve success in training, racing and life.
 Learn more about Coach Joe and Experience Triathlon at www.experiencetriathlon.com.